EnesAlgan76/Kotlin_InstagramClone/README.md

 ### Technologies Used

+- **Android Architecture Components**: Used for implementing the MVVM architecture pattern, including LiveData and ViewModel.
+- **Hilt**:Dependency injection framework for Android.
 - **Spring Boot**: Backend framework for building scalable and efficient Java applications.
 - **MySQL**: Database used for storing user data, posts, comments, and more.
 - **Amazon RDS**: Managed relational database service used for hosting the MySQL database.